mihailfox/proxmox-openapi/docs/devcontainer.md

 When no overrides are provided, the installer fetches the latest GitHub release (or uses the package manager).

+- Zstd archives are now first-class citizens: enabling the `zstd` option installs the system package, and the common installer handles `.zst` / `.tar.zst` payloads via `unzstd`.

 ### Default Behavior

 - GitHub-hosted tools install the newest published release when `*Version` and `*Tag` are omitted.
 - The feature prefers authenticated `gh` lookups and automatically falls back to anonymous REST calls.
 - APT-backed tools reuse the distro packages unless explicitly toggled to `gh-release`.

+## Host Initialization

+Before the container starts, `.devcontainer/scripts/initialize-host.sh` runs on the host to create bind mount targets such as `~/.codex`, `~/.claude`, and `~/.claude.json`.
+The script reuses `command_get_config` from `scripts/common.sh` to enumerate the `mounts` array in `devcontainer.json`, resolve `${localEnv:...}` placeholders, and pre-create the corresponding files or directories.
+This prevents Docker from failing when optional configuration files are absent locally while still allowing host ↔ container synchronization.

 ## Lifecycle Scripts